rbjansen/plscraper/README.md

 # plscraper

-Scrapes country profiles at https://www.policinglaw.info/ to markdown-pdf.
+Scrapes country profiles at https://www.policinglaw.info/ to pdf.

 ## Installation and usage